 Become a fan of Kids in the Kitchen on Facebook!

-March 5th, 2011 marked the Junior League of Colorado Springs’ (JLCS) fifth annual Kids in the Kitchen event held at Mr. Biggs Family Fun Center.
-To the delight of our Junior League volunteers, our event quadrupled attendance from the previous year.
+March 9th, 2013 marked the Junior League of Colorado Springs’ (JLCS) sixth annual Kids in the Kitchen event held at Freedom Financial Services Expo Center.

-Our 2011 'main event' celebrating healthy eating and active living had 935 attendees - a 54% increase from last year!
+Our 2013 'main event' celebrating healthy eating and active living had over 1,000 attendees, despite the spring blizzard.

 Colorado (El Paso County) Statistics

 Published in the Colorado Physical Activity & Nutriton Program (COPAN) report: Preventingin Colorado: